-(17-Mar-2020) Regrettably, due to the COVID-19 pandemic, we will not be able to accept only a limited number of brain donations, depending on specific criteria assessed on a case-by-case basis.
+(March 30, 2020) Regrettably, due to the COVID-19 pandemic, we are currently not able to accept only a limited number of brain donations, depending on specific criteria assessed on a case-by-case basis.
 We are grateful for your interest and encourage you to reach out to us for additional information.
 Please feel free to contact us during office hours (1-800-BRAINBANK 1-800-272-4622) for additional information.

 The HBTRC gratefully accepts brain donations from people with and without neurological and psychiatric disorders.
 A brain donation is a gift of knowledge to all of us, and it is of critical importance in furthering our understanding of these disorders.
 We realize that for many families this may be a difficult decision, often made during particularly stressful conditions.
 The HBTRC encourages all those interested in a brain donation to contact us in advance if they have questions or concerns, or to request a brochure for more information.
 Please also see below for a description of this process.

 - Have a family discussion about brain donation.
 Don’t forget to inform your health care providers and funeral professionals about your decision.